Pre-Test Multi Choice Questions

 explain that this is not legally possible as the record must match the birth certificate

-propose she obtain a deed poll or statutory declaration, and if not feasible put her request into writing
+propose she provide a deed poll or statutory declaration, and if not feasible put her request into writing

-show her how to apply for a Gender Recognition certificate which she can then use for this purpose
+suggest she apply for a Gender Recognition Certificate, which she will require for this purpose

-9. When referring a trans patient into secondary care it is good practice to always record ‘gender dysphoria / incongruence’ as a diagnosis in order to avoid potential confusion over sex-based laboratory reference intervals:
+When sending laboratory samples, it is good practice to document ‘gender dysphoria’ on the form to avoid potential confusion over sex-based reference intervals:

 it is illegal to ask a patient to provide it